Oregon DUI Diversion Eligibility

 - You must complete the recommended treatment program.
 This treatment program must be completed at your own expense.
 If you cannot pay the cost of treatment, be sure to tell the counselor at your first meeting.
 The treatment facility may find that you are qualified to have some portion or all of the cost of treatment waived and often may allow payments over time.

-- You agree to not use intoxicants and often times must comply to all state and municipal laws.
+- You agree to not use intoxicants and often times must comply with all state and municipal laws.

 - If the Court allows you to enter into the diversion program and if you keep these agreements, the Court will dismiss the DUII charge at the end of one year.